Registered Charity No.307309

 In their strategic planning the Wispers Trustees have worked closely with the Charity Commission who, in particular, applauded the Trust's intention to offer support in perpetuity.
 This is seen as the most effective way of preserving the founding principles of the school.

-Wispers Trust has awarded several grants for the academic year 2018/2019.
+Wispers Trust has awarded several grants for the current academic year.
 This will enable a number of pupils to complete either their GCSE or A2 studies.

 "My daughter's school had been very supportive during her time there, she joined aged 12.
 As we approached her sixth form, my self employed income shrank and it looked very much as though she would be forced to leave her safe and secure environment.
 My 15 year old daughter had also had to deal with some very difficult emotional challenges.
 We turned to Wispers Trust at a very challenging time and feel truly blessed that the support provided allowed her to finish school and progress to university. "